 Wales Coast Path

-Long distances routes through some of the best landscapes in Wales
+Long distance routes through some of the best landscapes in Wales

 Wales is home to three long distance routes, each of which can be enjoyed in bitesize chunks.